 Data Science Postdoctoral Scholar

-The School of Information at the University of California, Berkeley seeks applications for multiple Postdoctoral Scholars, in the area of Data Science, at 100% time, to help conduct research, teach in, build, and be an integral part of our web-based Master of Information and Data Science program.
+The School of Information at the University of California, Berkeley seeks applications for multiple postdoctoral scholars, in the area of data science, to help conduct research, teach in, build, and be an integral part of our web-based Master of Information and Data Science program.

 (by time of application)